Analysis of finite-volume discrete adjoint fields for two-dimensional compressible Euler flows: Numerical experiments

-\begin{sry} \clfi{ The dual consistency of the linearization of the JST scheme (\ref{e:fjst1}) to (\ref{e:fjst3}), involving the minor correction of $dF_{3/2}$ introduced in \S~\ref{sec:adj_cons_penult}, is confirmed by discretizing the continuous adjoint equations for consistent and inconsistent discrete adjoint fields on a hierarchy of grids and computing the corresponding residuals.
-The residuals highlight two types of zones were their norm keeps large values as the mesh is refined: (i) zones of discontinuity of the adjoint field; (ii) zones of numerical divergence of the adjoint field.
-In both types of location, a Taylor expansion cannot be applied and dual consistency is not discussed. } \\ \clfi{Among the zones where numerical divergence is observed and mathematical divergence is suspected (see below) we focus on the vicinity of the wall and the stagnation streamline: in the framework of the physical source terms approach \cite{GilPie_97}, it appears that the fourth source term $\delta R^4$ in (\ref{e:deltaR}) is the one responsible for the numerical divergence at the wall.
-The way it disturbs the flow is described.
-The numerical divergence of the adjoint components in the vicinity of the wall and stagnation streamline appears to be numerically more complex than the algebraic law derived in \cite{GilPie_97} under simplifying assumptions. } \\ \clfi{Completing the dual consistency discussions, complementary analysis is provided in the case of the supersonic flow providing insight on the structure of the theoretical continuous adjoint field.
-Finally, the jump relations on the adjoint derivatives derived in \S~\ref{sec:adj_RH} are numerically checked on the finest grid.} \end{sry} \clfi{ Let us stress, first, that an adjoint discontinuity is typically observed at the trailing edge of a supersonic flow (this is due to the end of the support of the function and to the propagation of the function sensitivity to the flow field along the characteristic directions).
-The zones where numerical divergence of lift and drag inviscid adjoints is observed, close to the airfoil, are also recalled in the case of a lifting airfoil (avoiding marginal cases like symmetric airfoil and flow):\\ -- for a subsonic flow, $\Lambda_{CD_p}$ does not exhibit numerical divergence whereas $\Lambda_{CL_p}$ does at the stagnation streamline and at the wall;\\ -- for a transonic flow for which a shock wave foot is located upstream the trailing edge, $\Lambda_{CD_p}$ and $\Lambda_{CL_p}$ exhibit numerical divergence at the stagnation streamline and at the wall;\\ -- for a transonic flow for which all shock wave feet are located at the trailing edge, $\Lambda_{CD_p}$ and $\Lambda_{CL_p}$ do not exhibit numerical divergence;\\ -- for a supersonic flow with a detached shock wave and shocks based on the trailing edge, $\Lambda_{CD_p}$ and $\Lambda_{CL_p}$ do not exhibit numerical divergence. }
+\end{sry} Let us stress, first, that an adjoint discontinuity is typically observed at the trailing edge of a supersonic flow.
+The zones where numerical divergence of lift and drag inviscid adjoints is observed, close to the airfoil, are also recalled in the case of a lifting airfoil (avoiding marginal cases like symmetric airfoil and flow):\\ -- for a subsonic flow, $\Lambda_{CD_p}$ does not exhibit numerical divergence whereas $\Lambda_{CL_p}$ does at the stagnation streamline and at the wall;\\ -- for a transonic flow for which a shock wave foot is located upstream the trailing edge, $\Lambda_{CD_p}$ and $\Lambda_{CL_p}$ exhibit numerical divergence at the stagnation streamline and at the wall;\\ -- for a transonic flow for which all shock wave feet are located at the trailing edge, $\Lambda_{CD_p}$ and $\Lambda_{CL_p}$ do not exhibit numerical divergence;\\ -- for a supersonic flow with a detached shock wave and shocks based on the trailing edge, $\Lambda_{CD_p}$ and $\Lambda_{CL_p}$ do not exhibit numerical divergence.